Aghajari/BaseHTTP/README.md

 You can read about the HTTP/1.1 protocol in the RFC document [here](https://www.w3.org/Protocols/rfc2616/rfc2616.html).

+The `read_http_response` function is designed to handle the complete reception of an HTTP response from the server in a single continuous process.
+It reads the response status line, headers, and body, managing chunks of data as they are received from the server.
+This function ensures that it parses the status line and headers correctly before proceeding to read the response body.
+By handling data in chunks, it efficiently manages network communication and ensures that the entire response is processed seamlessly, regardless of how the data is fragmented during transmission.

 ## Features
 - **Send HTTP requests**: Easily send GET, POST, HEAD and other requests to interact with web servers.
 - **SSL/TLS Support**: Secure HTTP communication using SSL/TLS for HTTPS requests.